 - All caucuses must have presenters who provide the caucus leadership and facilitate caucus discussions.
 Caucus presenters must be members of AWP, either through individual membership or as students or faculty of an AWP member program.

-- Presenters may not hold their seats for longer than three years.
+- Presenters may not hold their seats for longer than three years, and they cannot be a caucus presenter again until at least three additional years have passed.
 This rotation of caucus presenters allows for a greater number of caucus members to participate in the leadership.

 - When appropriate, the caucus should engage in productive conversation about AWP, its mission, and its services.